Buttler to miss final Ashes Test

 Last updated on .From the section Cricket

-England wicketkeeper Jos Buttler will miss the final Ashes Test after suffering a hand injury during the drawn fourth Test in Sydney.
+England wicketkeeper Jos Buttler will miss the final Ashes Test after suffering a finger injury during the drawn fourth Test in Sydney.

 The 31-year-old was struck while keeping and will now fly home.